The ACA: Repeal & Replace

 Prescription Drug Costs

-Recent court rulings have altered the 340B program landscape and some in Congress, at the behest of pharmaceutical companies, are working to rescind or significantly restrict the 340B program.
+CMS recently announced significant cuts to the 340B program, increasing costs to hospitals dramatically.
+Some in Congress, at the behest of pharmaceutical companies, are also working to altogether rescind or significantly restrict the 340B program.
 BJC will continue to stand in opposition to these forces that will negatively impact patient care.

 Since 1989, Congress has recognized that certain types of business relationships in the health care industry can contribute to improper care recommendations and overutilization.
 Hospitals that are owned by physicians are one such example where the conflict of interest is simply too great.
 We have long concurred with Congress that a physician that has the authority to refer a patient for care should not own outright or in part a facility to which he or she is referring patients.
 We continue to monitor Congress’s proposals to ensure that this longstanding policy remains the standard.